mnpjs/mnp/documentary/4-templates/1-scripts.md

 ### Writing Scripts

 The installation scripts are essential to update the newly created structure to the correct values.
 Upon installation, `mnp` will create a list of all files in the project directory, so that any transformations will be run on them.
-A braces `{{ repo }}` templating notation is used in files.
+A braces `{{ repo }}` templating notation is used in files for the replacement of settings.
 By default, the following files are added:

 - files: `['LICENSE', '.gitignore', '.eslintrc']`
 - extensions: `['js', 'jsx', 'md', 'html', 'json', 'css', 'xml']`